William Wallace in Scotland

 Wallace’s Isle

 In Loch Lomond there is a small, wooded isle called Wallace’s Isle.
-It’s densely populated by trees, and in all honesty perhaps one of the more tenuous connectins to William Wallace!
+It’s densely populated by trees, and in all honesty perhaps one of the more tenuous connections to William Wallace!
 Was it named after him after he sought refuge here?
 Or is it simply named after some other Wallace?
 Nobody knows.
 But if you find yourself near Invergulas, take a look for this island and decide for yourself.
 Check out local cruises for a unique view.

 Explore Wallace’s land